 Deciding on a hospital for any procedure is an important decision, and you make that decision by closely looking at ratings and reviews of each hospital.
 But if that information is not easily found, how do you accurately rate your options?
 In an attempt to make these choices easier for patients across the U.S.A., the Society of Thoracic Surgeons (STS) shared information for over 400 hospitals and their ratings for heart surgeries.
 Crittenton was one of the hospitals who shared this information and we are proud to have been rated as above average for heart bypass surgery.

-If you are going to have heart surgery, here are the answers to six questions to help you find the right a heart hospital.
+If you are going to have heart surgery, here are the answers to three questions to help you find the right heart hospital.

 - If I need heart surgery, am I able to choose my hospital or is it always an emergency?
 Heart surgery is not always an emergency, but if you are experiencing a heart attack, then emergency surgery is necessary.
 However for most, heart disease can be managed and is not an emergency, and you do have time to choose.
 Talk to your doctor about the seriousness of your condition.